Building Codes: Driving Growth through Innovation, Resilience and Safety

 International Solar Energy Provisions™

-The 2015 International Solar Energy Provisions™ (ISEP™) contains the complete solar-energy-related provisions and selected standards from the 2015 International Codes® (2015 I-Codes) in one document to address the needs of the solar energy industry.
+The 2018 International Solar Energy Provisions™ (ISEP™) contains the complete solar-energy-related provisions and selected standards from the 2018 International Codes® (2018 I-Codes) in one document.
 The ISEP is organized such that it provides the best and most comprehensive tool for the design, installation and administration of both solar thermal (or solar heating and cooling) and photovoltaic systems.
+It includes all I-Code solar energy provisions; solar thermal standards ICC 901/SRCC 100 and ICC 900/SRCC 300; and the solar energy provisions from NFPA 70: 2017 NEC®.

-This standard establishes minimum criteria for the design and installation of solar thermal systems.
-It describes the requirements and methodology for solar thermal system design and evaluation.
+This standard establishes minimum criteria for the design and installation of solar thermal systems used for applications including heating, cooling, dehumidification and co-generation.
+It describes the minimum requirements and methodologies for the design and evaluation of solar thermal systems and is coordinate with the I-Codes.
+It is referenced in the 2018 IBC, IRC, IPC, IMC and ISPSC.

 This standard establishes minimum criteria for the design, manufacture and testing of solar thermal collectors.
-It addresses a wide range of solar thermal collectors, including flat panel, evacuated tube, concentrating, integrated storage and unglazed.
+It addresses a wide range of solar thermal collectors, including flat panel, evacuated tube, concentrating, integrated storage and unglazed types.
+It is referenced in the 2018 IBC, IRC, IPC, IMC and ISPSC.

 Home Energy Efficiency Rating Systems